 Naturopathic Doctor (ND)

-A licensed naturopathic doctor (ND) attends a 4-year, graduate-level naturopathic medical school and is educated in the same basic sciences as a medical doctor (MD).
+A licensed naturopathic doctor (ND) attends a graduate-level naturopathic medical school and is educated in the same basic sciences as a medical doctor (MD).
 But the ND also studies alternative approaches to therapy, such as herbal medicine, acupuncture, and bodywork.
-Naturopathic doctors do not usually continue with postgraduate training, such as internships and residency programs.
+Naturopathic doctors typically do not continue with postgraduate training, such as internships and residency programs.

 eMedicineHealth Medical Reference from Healthwise